Nadal, Halep & Kyrgios in Wednesday quarter-finals

 Romania's Halep, the 16th seed, will face 20th seed Anisimova on Centre Court from 13:30 BST, with their match followed by Nadal versus Fritz.

-"I did not think about [not dropping a set] until now but day by day it is better and better," said Halep, who is yet to be taken to a decider this championships.
+"I did not think about [not dropping a set] until now but day by day it is better and better," said Halep, who is yet to be taken to a decider these championships.

 "I am just looking forward to playing the next one and giving my best."